 Meningococcal infections are an important disease caused by the bacterium, Neisseria meningitidis.
 It affects people of all ages and can even infect healthy, young adults.
-This activity reviews the etiology, epidemiology, history, evaluation, and management of meningococcal disease to improve patient outcomes.
+This activity reviews the etiology, epidemiology, history, and evaluation of patients with this infection and highlights the role of the interprofessional team in the management of meningococcal disease to improve patient outcomes.

 Describe the etiology of Neisseria meningitidis infection.

 Review the process for the evaluation of Neisseria meningitidis infection.